BonoboPLC/bonoboplc_wiki/solutions/school-lottery.md

 Each has their own merits and are designed to meet different operations and needs.

+You can choose between two different types of games; Traditional Lottery or Prize Lottery (Raffle).

+**Traditional Lottery** games offer a maximum Jackpot prize of £25,000 and have preset payout tables.
+The amount of revenue you earn from Lottery games can vary based on the probability of winning a prize and the respective outcomes in each game.

+**Prize Lottery (Raffle)** games offer a fixed number of prizes that are always guaranteed to be won in the game, regardless of the number of tickets sold.
+Prizes can range from cash, to cars and even experiences.

 Key differentiators:

-- **Traditional Lottery or Fixed Prize Lottery**; A numbers lottery game vs. a Prize raffle offering prizes like a new auto or holiday package
+- **Traditional or Fixed Prize Lottery**; A numbers lottery game vs. a Prize raffle offering prizes like a new auto or holiday package
-- **Estimated Return to Player**: What percentage of ticket sales will be won as prizes by your supporters?
+- **Estimated Return to Player**: What percentage of ticket sales do you expect to be won as prizes?
 - **Lottery Jackpot Prize** Do you want to start small or do you want to start with the max £25,000 Jackpot?